James Island · Mobile Automotive Locksmith

 Commuters take the Connector into downtown and MUSC daily.
 A key that quits the night before, or keys lost on the way home, is a call I get from this side often.

 Losing the last key isn't the disaster the dealer makes it sound like.
-It's a process I run several times a week, and it happens right where the car sits — not on a flatbed headed off the island.
+It's a process I run several times a week, and it happens right where the car sits on the island — not on a flatbed headed off the Connector.

 01